ReactiveXYZ-Dev/um-weblogin/README.md

 ### TODOs
 * Canvas and some other external services use an additional layer of SAML authentication, but should be completely automate-able.
-* It'd be awesome to be able to also accept Duo requests automatically, but can introduce a security concern (i.e. some other guy can log into your account automatically).
-Still, nice to have as a potential feature.
+* It'd be awesome to be able to also accept Duo requests automatically, but can introduce a security concern (You know, some other guy can just log into your account automatically, which breaks the purpose of 2fa already).
+Still, nice to have as a potential on/off feature.